 Europe on $5 a day #Travel#'60s#books#Europe#travel Updated Oct 12 2015 (Posted Apr 13 2012) Cat Rocketship This is a trailer for a new book, released yesterday, called Europe on 5 Wrong Turns a Day.
 In it, author Doug Mack takes travel advice from classic travel book Europe in $5 a Day.
 You can imagine how well travel advice from the 1960s has held up.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS How do you maintain career momentum after parenthood?
-NEXT Gemvara brings a dash of glitter to every day with gems and rings you can customize Show/Hide comments [ 8 ] I love when he brings out the kleenex box.
+NEXT Vintage modern housewares for people who are classier than me Show/Hide comments [ 8 ] I love when he brings out the kleenex box.
 This is a great post for a Friday – great laugh to end the week!
-6 agree Reply I want to read that, sounds hilarious!
+Reply I want to read that, sounds hilarious!
 "I feel like I'm at a yacht club for Easter brunch," LOL.
-2 agree Reply Just added to my Goodreads list!
+Reply Just added to my Goodreads list!
 Thanks for posting this – I was unsure when I first heard of this book I wasn't sure that it would be up my alley, but after seeing the video, I think that it will be!
 Reply Absolute genius.
 Thirty-five handkerchiefs… oh dear.
 I once bought a second-hand "Teach Yourself Italian", which turned out to be from the 60s… let's just say it had some less than modern opinions of Italians!
 Reply Watched, laughed, emailed it to a friend, and made a note to buy the book.
 Reply Oh!
 There is a lovely folk-punk band called Ghost Mice, fronted by Chris Clavin.
 He and his friend Emily (the other member of Ghost Mice) had just seen the Europe on $5 a Day book (didn't even read it) and took off to Europe thinking they could do it.
 They have an album (Aptly titled 'Europe') that describes their adventures, and it's so wonderful to hear how they got by on camping and the kindness of strangers.
 Reply This is awesome!
 Douglas is a family friend and we are all SO happy this book has made such an impact!
 He is hilarious 🙂 Reply This would make a great reality show for Travel Channel or A&E!
 I'd certainly watch it!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.